ccwang002/ccwang002.github.io/content/blogs/2017-08/0810_snakemake.md

     snakemake -j 8 -p align_all_samples

-This time pay attention to the CPU usage (say, using [`htop`][htop]) , one should find out that snakemake runs jobs in parallel, which tries to use as many cores as possible.
+This time pay attention to the CPU usage (say, using [`htop`][htop]), one should find out that snakemake runs jobs in parallel, and tries to use as many cores as possible.

 ### Transcript assement